How Out-of-Distribution Data Hurts Semi-Supervised Learning: Methodology

 \subsection{Weighted Batch Normalization}

 In practice, most deep SSL model would use deep CNN.
-While BN usually serves as an essential component for many deep CNN models~\citep{he2016deep,huang2017densely}.
+While BN usually serves as an essential component for many deep CNN models~\cite{he2016deep}.
 Specifically, BN normalizes input features by the mean and variance computed within each mini-batch.
-At the same time, OODs would indeed affect the SSL performance due to BN (discussed this issues in Sec.~\ref{Impact OOD}).
-To address this issue, we proposed a \textit{Weighted Batch Normalization} (W-BN) that performing the normalization for each training mini-batch with sample weights $\w$.
-We present the W-BN in Algorithm~\ref{algorithm_WBN}, where $\epsilon$ is a constant added to the mini-batch variance for numerical stability.
+At the same time, OODs would indeed affect the SSL performance due to BN (discussed this issues in Sec.~\ref{sec:Impact_OOD}).
+To address this issue, we proposed a \textit{Weighted Batch Normalization} (WBN) that performs the normalization for each training mini-batch with sample weights $\w$.
+We present the WBN in Algorithm~\ref{algorithm_WBN}, where $\epsilon$ is a constant added to the mini-batch variance for numerical stability.